Sink Architecture in Enterprise PKS

-This topic describes how VMware Enterprise PKS implements sinks for collecting logs and metrics from Kubernetes clusters.
+This topic describes how VMware Enterprise PKS (PKS) implements sinks for collecting logs and metrics from Kubernetes worker nodes and workloads.

-The following diagram details Enterprise PKS cluster observability architecture:
+The following diagram details PKS cluster observability architecture:

-In the Enterprise PKS tile > In-Cluster Monitoring pane:
+In the Enterprise PKS tile > In-Cluster Monitoring:

 Setting these checkboxes in Ops Manager directs how BOSH configures the observability manager.